Now more than ever, third-party lenders are among the most sought-after profiles in consumer financing.

-A third-party lender is a company that provides loans (like a mortgage loan or startup loan) to companies or customers by taking on the risk of default.
+A third-party lender is a company that provides loans to companies or customers by taking on the risk of default.

 Third-party lenders come in many forms and functions.
 They can provide lines of credit for businesses with good payment histories who want temporary access to capital but don't want long-term debt.

 They can also offer short-term emergency funds for individuals who are not in great financial standing.
-For example, a customer might be able to get a loan from this type of entity when they have been declined for credit elsewhere, such as from an equal housing lender, an institution affiliated with the Consumer Financial Protection Bureau, or otherwise. yet still need money right away.
+For example, a customer might be able to get a loan from this type of entity when they have been declined for credit elsewhere, such as from an equal housing lender, an institution affiliated with the Consumer Financial Protection Bureau.

 Why Third-Party Lenders Are Different From Banks